-In April 2011 the Government introduced Pupil Premium.
-This funding is allocated to pupils who are "Looked after" by the Local Authority, those who have been eligible for Free School Meals, at any point in the last six years and for children whose parents are currently serving in the armed forces.
+In April 2011 the Government introduced the Pupil Premium Grant.
+This additional grant funding is allocated to pupils who are "Looked after" by the Local Authority, those who have been eligible for Free School Meals, at any point in the last six years and for children whose parents are currently serving in the armed forces.